AxelTahmid/kraken/README.md

-# Laravel API Starter Boilerplate with RBAC
+# KRAKEN - Laravel API Boilerplate with RBAC

-This is a API boilerplate created to take out the pain of developing a project from scratch.
+Kraken is a API boilerplate created to take out the pain of developing a project from scratch.
 It includes the bare minimum you need to get started.
 I believe the less dependencies you have to manage, the less of a headache you will get to maintain the code long term.
-With an approach of "Convention Over Configuration" for Developer Experience, I present to you, a template to get things started.

 ## What's Baked In?